 Operation Allied Force

-At 1900 hours GMT on 24 March 1999, NATO forces began air operations over the Federal Republic of Yugoslavia.
+At 1900 hours GMT on 24 March 1999, NATO forces began air operations over the Federal Republic of Yugoslavia as part of Operation Allied Force.
 These air strikes against Serbian military targets in the Former Yugoslavia sought to:

 - Ensure a verifiable stop to all military action and the immediate ending of violence and repression in Kosovo;

 - Withdrawal from Kosovo of Serbian military, police and para-military forces;

 - Agreement to the stationing in Kosovo of an international military presence;

 - Agreement to the unconditional and safe return of all refugees and displaced persons, and unhindered access to them by humanitarian aid organizations; and

 - Provide credible assurance of Serbian willingness to work on the basis of the Rambouillet Accords in the establishment of a political framework agreement for Kosovo in conformity with international law and the Charter of the United Nations.